 To arrange access to files downloaded via the built-in Transmission BitTorrent client, refer to the 'Connecting a USB drive' instruction.

 NOTE: Important!
 The following information for advanced users will allow you to make additional settings of your Transmission torrent client.
-For users without experience and knowledge of BitTorrent networks, we do not recommend changing the torrent client settings.
+We do not recommend changing the torrent client settings for users without experience and knowledge of BitTorrent networks.
 By default, the Transmission torrent client has the most optimal settings.

 After you click the 'Settings' icon , you will see the window with the following tabs: 'Base,' 'Network,' 'Limit' and 'Scheduled.'